a2s-institute/kelo_tulip/README.md

 ## System requirements

-This software was tested on Ubuntu 16 with ROS Kinetic, Ubuntu 18 with ROS Melodic and Ubuntu 20 with ROS Noetic.
+This software was tested on Ubuntu 22.04 with ROS Humble  and ROS Rolling.
+Please switch to `ros1` branch to use other tested versions: Ubuntu 16 with ROS Kinetic, Ubuntu 18 with ROS Melodic and Ubuntu 20 with ROS Noetic.
 Other Linux flavors should work as well.

-For ROS it is enough to install the base system (for Noetic ros-noetic-ros-base).
-In addition it requires
+For ROS it is enough to install the base system (for Humble ros-humble-ros-base).
+Additionally, GSL library should be installed, as it is used for the feature of compliant control of the wheels.

 ```
+sudo apt install ros-humble-ros-base
-sudo apt install ros-noetic-tf
+sudo apt install libgsl-dev
 ```

 If another ROS version is used, replace the term noetic accordingly in these commands.

 ## Installation

 The package can be compiled like any ROS package.
-Clone or copy it into a ROS workspace source folder and run `catkin_make` or `catkin build`, depending on your preferences.
+Clone or copy it into a ROS workspace source folder and run `colcon build`, depending on your preferences.

 ### Permissions